 Missing or damaged louver staples are an easy fix.
 When repairing your louver staple there are a few steps to follow:

 Step 1: Determine the size of your louver staple.
 To do this, measure the width of the old staple.
-The width of the louver staple should be measure from staple leg to staple leg.
+The width of the louver staple should be measured from staple leg to staple leg.
 If the old staple is not present, measure the distance between entry holes on your louver to determine the width needed for a replacement staple.
 Next, measure the length of the old staple from the tip of the staple leg to the crown of the staple.
 If the old staple is not present, it is best to order a longer staple that can be clipped down to the desired length.
 The replacement louver staple should protrude as far out as louver staples on other, non-damage, louvers.

 Step 2: Insert replacement staple.
 Move louvers to their fully open position using the tilt rod.
-Move tilt rod left and right to determine which direction will grant you the best access to the damaged louver.
+Move the tilt rod left and right to determine which direction will grant you the best access to the damaged louver.
 With a pair of needle-nose pliers, grip the crown of the replacement louver staple.
 Apply a drop of Superglue (Gel) to the tip of both staple legs.
 Angle replacement staple and thread one leg through the staple located on the tilt rod.
 Line staple legs up with existing holes on the louver.
-Apply even and steady pressure with pushing the replacement staple into the louver to ensure proper installation.
+Apply even and steady pressure by pushing the replacement staple into the louver to ensure proper installation.

 NOTE: If your tilt rod has eyelets in lieu of staples, insert the replacement louver staple into the louver first.
 Then, gently pry open the eyelet on the tilt rod.
-Move the louver, with attached staple, toward the tilt rod and hook the crown of the louver staple onto the open eyelet of the tilt rod.
+Move the louver, with the attached staple, toward the tilt rod and hook the crown of the louver staple onto the open eyelet of the tilt rod.
 Gently bend tilt rod eyelet back together.

-Removing a damaged louver
+Removing a Damaged Louver

 After determining that a louver needs to be replaced, the removal and replacement of a new louver can be carried out with a few simple steps: